Night1099/Nvidia-Remix-Texture-USDA-Batch-Ingestion/README.md

 ![image](https://github.com/Night1099/Nvidia-Remix-Texture-USDA-Batch-Ingestion/assets/90132896/54f42439-caf9-41e2-93e4-60bd3420c0d2)

-You can create as many layers of subfolders as you want within the assets folder; the program will recognize them.
+You can create as many layers of subfolders as you want within the assets folder, the program will recognize them.
 Example: /assets/Halo/level_5/GroundTextures works

 ----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
 Ideal Workflow I was envisioning making this program

 1. Make pbr maps
 2. Ingest into remix to convert put in folder named "Material Name - MaterialID" REPEAT for x amount of materials
 3. Run Program
 4. Run game

+Please backup your files often / before trying this for first time.
+I havent had a problem but i dont want to mess up your project.